Sweet As Chocolate: The Message Of Valentine’s Day Around The Globe

 What message are you sending your partner this Valentine’s Day?

-How do people show love?
+How do people show love aside from giving chocolate?

 A love language is believed to be a way to classify how people give and receive love in a romantic relationship.
 While studies show that similar love languages can lead to greater satisfaction, couples can be happy together if they understand how they both express and expect love.